AnhDao1411/CSC14115/README.md

 ## Problem Statement

 ### Overview
 This is a kaggle competition that challenges us to predict the taxi trip duration in New York city.
-Dataset is provided by the NYC taxi and Limousine commision for building a model.
+Dataset is provided by the NYC taxi and Limousine commision for building a model

 Business motivation:
 - Improving traffic operations and solving bottlenecks that appear in the taxi traffic network
 - Providing user accurate time estimation to let them choose an optimized route

-Input: a taxi trip with it's attributes
+Input: a taxi trip with it's attributes \
 Output: trip duration in seconds

 ### Input and Output Data description